 Our goal is to create high quality effective programming.
 Our needs assessment process is the tool that we use to tailor each experience to meet the needs of your group and provide a potentially ground breaking program.

 Canopy Tour Programming at WVU is open to everyone!
 The canopy tour experience is always educationally focused and incorporates an environmental education curriculum.
 There are a few guidelines that you should be aware of if you plan to participate!

-The price of participation for the canopy tour with tax is as follows:
+The price of participation for the canopy is as follows:

 Current WVU students: $30

 The length of the program is approximately 2.5-3 hours.
 This includes everything from a brief introduction and gear up with harness/helmet, the tour and return hike and shedding of equipment.
 You can expect to spend over an hour in the trees!
 Plan to arrive 15 minutes early to be ready to start on time.

 The Canopy Tour is located in the University Research Forest (off of the Coopers Rock Exit on Rt.
 68).
 It takes approximately 30 minutes to get to the canopy tour from downtown Morgantown.
 Participants may need to leave extra travel time to allow for heavier traffic.
 Plan to arrive at least 15 minutes prior to the scheduled tour time.
 Once registered, participants will receive specific driving directions and instructions on where to meet the canopy tour guides.
 You can also get directions to the Outdoor Education Center HERE.